Can contact lenses and solution freeze?

 They can’t.
 Common hydrogel contact lenses (38% of

 hydration) won’t freeze in your eyes.
-Snow and frost won’t hurt them and you
+Snow and frost won’t damage the lenses

-temperature of the cornea and tears is about
+and they will not lose their qualities.
+The temperature of the cornea and tears is about 35°C, which means

 If you put lenses dipped in a solution in a freezer, the solution will freeze

-around –15°C. However, the frozen solution protects the lens from damage and
+at about –15°C. However, the frozen solution protects the lens from damage,

-contacts thus show no signs of change in quality after defrosting.
+therefore contacts will show no change in quality after defrosting.

-We would definitely recommend you avoid such experiments and if you decide to keep a defrosted lens, you should have it checked by a specialist with a magnifying device.
+We would definitely recommend you avoid such experiments and if you decide to wear a defrosted lens, you should have it checked by a specialist, with a magnifying device.

 What about solutions?

-A solution freezes at around –10°C. If your solution freezes while you are on a holiday or in a car, be careful.
+A solution freezes at around –10°C. Be careful if your solution freezes while you are on holiday or while travelling.
 Frost can spoil its contents and lower its disinfecting qualities.

 How to prevent freezing?

-We recommend keeping solutions at room temperature as per the information
+We recommend keeping solutions at room temperature, as is usually indicated

-leaflets or packaging.
-Extreme cold can alter or impair the solution and thus
+on the information leaflets or packaging.
+Extreme cold can alter or impair the

-lower its effects which could lead to insufficient cleaning of your contacts.
+solution and thus lower its effects, which could lead to insufficient cleaning

 However, temperatures around –10°C can only damage the solution after

 several hours.
-So if you travel with lenses and a solution but don’t expose
+So if you travel with lenses and solution, but don’t expose

-them to long cold journeys every day, you don’t have to worry.
+them to long and cold journeys every day, you don’t have to worry.

 You should also keep lens storage in mind.

 Lenses in a solution shouldn’t be exposed to extreme temperatures.
-Pay attention when travelling or while in the mountains.
+Pay attention when travelling, particulary in the mountains.

-Wearing contact lenses could be a bit inconvenient in a strong wind while outside in freezing temperatures for a long time or with frequently changing temperatures when you go from cold weather to overheated shops.
+Wearing contact lenses could be inconvenient when there are strong winds in freezing temperatures, or with frequently changing temperatures, like when you walk in and out of overheated shops and the ouside temperature is well below zero.
 In such cases, lenses might be uncomfortable and your eyes could feel dry.